Lego Ninjago: Research

 The focus on ninja was also the direct result of ethnographic research of children's interests.
 The Ninjago product development team in Fort Lee, New Jersey spent several days monitoring groups of eight to ten-year-old boys to gauge their reactions to various concepts and storyboards, including ninjas, underwater adventures and futuristic cities.
 The chosen concept then went through several rounds of testing to refine the final product in order to produce a successful line.
 This rigorous testing and development resulted in the Ninjago line being delayed by a year.
 Cerim Manovi, Senior Design Manager for the theme stated, "Ninjas crystallised themselves because we were, like: 'What’s the greatest hero entry point?'
 We showed them superheroes, everything – but ninjas just grabbed kids right there."

-During the development process, the Ninjago team took a trip to the Ninja Museum of Igaryu, located three hours to the north of Tokyo, Japan in order to get inspiration for the theme.
+During the development process, the Ninjago team took a trip to the Ninja Museum of Igaryu, located four hours to the west of Tokyo, Japan in order to get inspiration for the theme.
 This allowed the designers to gather historic details from the 15th century ninja building, whilst also developing ideas about how to give these historic elements a contemporary appeal.